FlatFilers/platform-sdk-starter/README.md

 ## Advanced Topics

 ### Concepts
-The Flatfile hook system has been designed to enable fine grained functions to be used in combination to perform regular data validation and normalization tasks.
+The Flatfile Data Hook system has been designed to enable fine grained functions to be used in combination to perform regular data validation and normalization tasks.
 Flatfile is building out a comprehensive standard library so that developers can plug in the proper functions without having to write them from scratch.
 This standard lib is leveraged by HDDL to describe implementations concisely.

 The data pipeline orders data transformations so that functions at each point can be typed as strictly with the most strictly prescribed functionality.
 This strict typing leads to more reliable functions that don't have surprise missing, undefined, or weird values.
 ![Event Sequence diagram](/assets/Event-Sequence.png)

   1. Matching takes place.
 At this point we have rows of fields with names mapped to sheet field names.
 Currently there is no ability to influence matching from the SDK